Where is the Love Island villa this year?

 It’s so far unclear whether you can rent the new Love Island villa.
 However, The Sun previously reported that you can rent last series’s villa for £3,000 per week.

 You can also rent Casa Amor, the second house in the show where islanders go to have their relationships tested by new contestants.
-Lonely Planet reported in 2019 that you can book it through luxury villa company Villa Retreats and costs from £4,572 to £8,128 per week.
+Lonely Planet reported in 2019 that you could book it through luxury villa company Villa Retreats from between £4,572 to £8,128 per week.

 What’s different about the new villa?